-The way British Columbians use electricity is changing, and it's time for us to review how we determine your electricity rates.
+The way our customers use electricity is changing, and it's time to review how your electricity rates are determined.

-We want to make sure that you're charged for electricity use in a way that:
+We want to make sure that you're charged for the electricity you use in a way that:

 - Keeps your electricity costs affordable.

 - Reflects the changing environmental and technological landscape.

 - Is fair to you and all customers.

 Phase 1: What we heard from you

 Through Phase 1 (April to June 2021) of our engagement process, we asked about how you use electricity and what’s important to you when it comes to the cost of electricity.
 We heard from more than 25,000 British Columbians through online surveys, virtual workshops, a telephone town hall, and smaller sessions with Indigenous Nations and key stakeholder groups.

 Your input told us your two key priorities when it comes to future rate options are:

 - Ensuring your electricity bill remains affordable and low.